authelia/authelia/docs/content/en/reference/cli/authelia/authelia_storage_user_totp_generate.md

 ```
   -c, --config strings                         configuration files to load (default [configuration.yml])
+      --config.experimental.filters strings    applies filters in order to the configuration file before the YAML parser, options are 'template', 'expand-env'
       --encryption-key string                  the storage encryption key to use
       --mysql.database string                  the MySQL database name (default "authelia")
       --mysql.host string                      the MySQL hostname